andersborgabiro/ragquerydocuments/README.md

-# ragstreamlit1
+# RagStreamlit1 - Query Documents
-This is a simple application that evaluates RAG and Streamlit.
+RagStreamlit1 is a simple application that evaluates RAG and Streamlit.

 Bring-Your-Own-Key applies.
 You get no freebies from me.